annietahir/tasks/README.md

 7. The application should now be running on http://localhost:4200

 8. You will now see a basic interface displaying a list of tasks which can be clicked indivdually to see their full details.
-There is also a go back button to take you back to the list.
+There is also a go back button to take you back to the list of tasks.